jw120/movie-vote/README.md

 * React 0.14 (with ES6 class-style components)
 * Redux 3.0 and react-redux 4.0
 * Bootstrap 3.3 via React-bootstrap 0.28
-* socket.io
+* Socket.io 1.3

-and is built with Typescript 1.7 and webpack (with hot loading) and uses mocha and [expect](https://github.com/mjackson/expect) for tests and istanbul for test coverage.
+and is built with Typescript 1.7 and webpack (with hot loading).
+Testing is done with mocha, [expect](https://github.com/mjackson/expect) and istanbul.

 ## Design notes and choices